 Alamance County Racial Equity Collaborative (ACRE Co-lab)

-The Alamance County Race Equity Collaborative (ACRE Co-lab) is an 8-month experience that will bring together a diverse array of local nonprofit leaders, government directors and board members for an equity cohort program intended to provide:
+The Alamance County Race Equity Collaborative (ACRE Co-lab) is an 7-month experience that will bring together a diverse array of local leaders, directors, board members for an equity cohort program intended to provide:

-- opportunities for executive directors, board members, and staff to begin conversations around examining their internal processes, working towards adopting an equity lens, and changing community behaviors.
+- opportunities for organizations to begin conversations around examining their internal processes, working towards adopting an equity lens, and changing community behaviors.

 - interactive and engaging sessions focused on both personal and professional knowledge on identity and institutional inequities.